 They just spell fall.
 They are so good roasted and roasting requires an oven, and let’s get real who wants to turn on your oven in the summer…….not me!!!

+But, when sunset starts coming earlier and earlier and the air starts to cool, I get the itch to turn on the oven.
+Baking cookies, casseroles, bread, and of course roasted squash.
 I had to buy my squash 🙁 sad face……..mine did not grow…….it was a garden failure.
 But, thank goodness that was only me, and other gardeners were happy to sell theirs at Farmers Markets.

+After my sugar coma from the Chocolate Drop Cookies, I wanted something not sweet and waaaaayyyyyyyy more healthy!
+Lots of veggies……..hearty, and super tasty.
 My inspiration in venturing into the blog world was Lindsay and Bojork from Pinch of Yum.
 Check out their blog……it is truly awesome!!!
 The Creamy Cauliflower Sauce recipe is from Pinch of Yum and boy is it yum!!!!
 Best part, it’s has no cream and is still creamy……go figure.
 It was the perfect sauce for this dish.

 Tim and I are huge fans of pasta…….all kinds.
 The fresh kind they sell these days at the grocery stores are great.The folks at Buitoni make a Butternut Squash Stuffed Angolotti that is out of this world and even better topped with the Creamy Cauliflower Sauce, roasted butternut squash, and a touch of sage.